Email Analytics Dashboard: What to Look For and How to Build One

 For a complete guide on how to use email analytics data to improve team performance, see our Email Analytics guide.

-What Gmail and Outlook show natively (and what they don't)
+What Gmail and Outlook show natively (and what they don't show)

 The gap is significant.
 Neither Gmail nor Outlook was built to give managers visibility into team email performance.
 EmailMeter fills that gap without replacing either platform.